scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

 # Back up a NoSQL database in a Kubernetes environment

 This guide explains how to create a transactionally consistent backup of managed databases that ScalarDB or ScalarDL uses in a Kubernetes environment.
-Please note that, when using a NoSQL database or multiple databases, you **must** pause ScalarDB or ScalarDL when creating a transactionally consistent backup.
+Please note that, when using a NoSQL database or multiple databases, you **must** pause ScalarDB or ScalarDL to create a transactionally consistent backup.

 For details on how ScalarDB backs up databases, see [A Guide on How to Backup and Restore Databases Used Through ScalarDB](https://github.com/scalar-labs/scalardb/blob/master/docs/backup-restore.md).

-In this guide, we assume that you are using the automatic backup and point-in-time recovery (PITR) features.
+In this guide, we assume that you are using point-in-time recovery (PITR) or its equivalent features.
 Therefore, we must create a period where there are no ongoing transactions for restoration.
 You can then restore data to that specific period by using PITR.
-If you restore data to a time without creating a period where there are no ongoing transactions, the restored data could be transactionally inconsistent, causing ScalarDB or Scalar DL to not work properly with the data.
+If you restore data to a time without creating a period where there are no ongoing transactions, the restored data could be transactionally inconsistent, causing ScalarDB or ScalarDL to not work properly with the data.

 ## Create a period to restore data, and perform a backup